List of special elections in the Philippines: 2001

 In 2001, Vice President Gloria Macapagal Arroyo succeeded Joseph Estrada after the 2001 EDSA Revolution, leaving the office of the vice president vacant.
 Arroyo appointed Teofisto Guingona (who was serving the second year of his second term as senator) as vice president later that year but prior to the 2001 Senate election.
 The Commission on Elections ruled that instead of twelve, the electorate will vote for thirteen senators, with the thirteenth-placed candidate serving Guingona's unexpired term of three years.
 For purposes of term limits, that senator was deemed to have served a full six-year term.

 Former senator Arturo Tolentino and others sued the Commission on Elections (Comelec) to set aside the proclamation of the thirteen senators in 2001.
 In Tolentino vs. Comelec, the Supreme Court ruled that the commission did not comply with the requirements of R.A.
 6645, nor did the commission "give formal notice that it would proclaim as winner the senatorial candidate receiving the 13th highest number of votes in the special election."
 However, the court ruled that while the commission failed to give notice of the time of the special election, it did not negate the calling of such election, "indispensable to the elections validity."
 Since R.A.
 6645 as amended "charges the voters with knowledge of this statutory notice and Comelec's failure to give the additional notice did not negate the calling of such special election, much less invalidate it", the court dismissed the petition for lack of merit and allowed the result of the election to stand.

 The "thirteenth" senator

 There had been four instances in the Fifth Republic where a seat was vacated exactly midway through the senators' term due to election to another office.
-In all cases, the thirteenth-placed senator in the immediately preceding election was not given the formers seat since the vacancy occurred after the election.
+In all cases, the thirteenth-placed senator in the immediately preceding election was not given the former's seat, since the vacancy occurred after the election.